renatolond/blog/_drafts/setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 This will use the default development configuration to setup the database.
 Which means: no password, same user as your username, using a database named `mastodon_development` in localhost.

+In development mode the database is setup with an admin account for you to test with.
+The email address will be `admin@YOURDOMAIN` (e.g. admin@localhost:3000) and the password will be `mastodonadmin`.

 Now, you have two options.

 ### Run each service separately

 If you checked out the guide to run an instance, you probably noticed that mastodon has three parts: A web service, a sidekiq service to run background jobs and a streaming service.
 In development you need those three components too, plus the webpack development server, which will compile assets (javascript, css) as needed.
+In production we don't need webpack running all the time because we compile the assets only once after we update Mastodon.

 To run those separately, you will need one window for each, since each of those holds your terminal while it's running.